 Why use fence post spikes?

-This useful product cuts the risk of wooden buried posts rotting – even quality treated fence posts decay to some degree over time when sitting into earth.
+Even high-quality treated timber posts will decay to some degree over time when sitting in concrete.
 Since fence post spikes are topped with a box that secures the base of the fence post just above the ground, you instantly cut the odds of having rot problems.

-Another plus to using fence post spikes?
 Concreted-in fence posts can occasionally twist out of line when weather causes the ground to shift.
 This won't happen with drive in post spikes.
 In addition there is no need to bury a third of your post underground, hence the cost of your posts is reduced.

-The process of installing the drive-in posts spikes is relatively straightforward:
+The process of installing drive-in posts spikes is relatively straightforward.
+You will need:

-3. Once the box at the top of the spike is about one centimetre above the ground, you can tap your fence post in before fixing it to the rest of the fence panel.
-Done!
+Once the box at the top of the spike is about one centimetre above the ground, tap your fence post into the spike and secure with the bolts or screws.